-- (1) This section applies to a proceeding under this or another Act. - (2) A certificate purporting to be signed by or for an administering authority and stating any of the following matters is evidence of the matter- - (a) a stated infringement notice was served in a stated way on a stated person for a stated infringement notice offence; - (b) an alleged offender did not pay a fine as required under an infringement notice; - (c) an alleged offender elected to have a matter of an offence decided in a Magistrates Court; - (d) an alleged offender applied to the administering authority to pay the fine under an infringement notice by instalments; - (e) an infringement notice has not been withdrawn or was withdrawn on a stated date; - (f) an offence stated in an infringement notice involved a stated vehicle or animal; - (g) a stated person owned a stated vehicle or animal at a stated time: - (h) a stated person owned a stated animal at a stated time; - (i) a stated address is the latest address of the owner of a stated vehicle in the record of registration of vehicles under a registration Act; - a stated person has or has not given the administering authority an illegal user declaration, known or unknown user declaration or sold vehicle declaration for an offence stated in an infringement notice;
+- (1) This section applies to a proceeding under this or another Act. - (2) A certificate purporting to be signed by or for an administering authority and stating any of the following matters is evidence of the matter- - (a) a stated infringement notice was served in a stated way on a stated person for a stated infringement notice offence; - (b) an alleged offender did not pay a fine as required under an infringement notice; - (c) an alleged offender elected to have a matter of an offence decided in a Magistrates Court; - (d) an alleged offender applied to the administering authority to pay the fine under an infringement notice by instalments; - (e) an infringement notice has not been withdrawn or was withdrawn on a stated date;

-- (k) a fine has not been paid by, and a penalty has not been imposed on, a stated or any person for an offence stated in an infringement notice. - (3) A certificate purporting to be signed by the registrar and stating any of the following matters is evidence of the matter- - (a) stated information or particulars were registered under the Act on a stated day; - (b) a stated amount was paid to SPER on a stated day to satisfy all or a stated part of a stated amount owing under a stated notice, order or warrant; - (c) a stated person applied to SPER to pay the fine under an infringement notice by instalments; - (d) a stated person applied to SPER for conversion of an amount payable because of a fine to hours of unpaid community service under a fine option order; - (e) a stated fine option order relating to a stated person was revoked on a stated day; - (f) a warrant to arrest and imprison a stated person was issued under this Act on a stated day; - (g) a stated document was issued on a stated day; - (h) a notice of intention to suspend the driver licence of a stated person was served on the person in a stated way on a stated day.
+- (f) an offence stated in an infringement notice involved a stated vehicle or animal; - (g) a stated person owned a stated vehicle or animal at a stated time; - (h) a stated person owned a stated animal at a stated time; - a stated address is the latest address of the owner of a stated vehicle in the record of registration of vehicles under a registration Act; - (j) a stated person has or has not given the administering authority an illegal user declaration, known or unknown user declaration or sold vehicle declaration for an offence stated in an infringement notice; - (k) a fine has not been paid by, and a penalty has not been imposed on, a stated or any person for an offence stated in an infringement notice. - (3) A certificate purporting to be signed by the registrar and stating any of the following matters is evidence of the matter- - (a) stated information or particulars were registered under the Act on a stated day; - (b) a stated amount was paid to SPER on a stated day to satisfy all or a stated part of a stated amount owing under a stated notice, order or warrant; - (c) a stated person applied to SPER to pay the fine under an infringement notice by instalments; - (d) a stated person applied to SPER for conversion of an amount payable because of a fine to hours of unpaid community service under a fine option order; - (e) a stated fine option order relating to a stated person was revoked on a stated day; - (f) a warrant to arrest and imprison a stated person was issued under this Act on a stated day; - (g) a stated document was issued on a stated day;

+- (h) a notice of intention to suspend the driver licence of a stated person was served on the person in a stated way on a stated day; - (i) a notice of intention to issue an immobilisation warrant was served on a stated person on a stated day; - (j) an immobilisation warrant was served on a stated person on a stated day.